FullstackAcademy/Fitness_Tracker_Backend/README.md

 # fitnesstrackr
-an API for our new fitness empire, FitnessTrac.kr, using node, express, and postgresql
+an API for our new fitness empire, FitnessTrac.kr, using node, express, and postgresql Also this is Phils fork of the repo and not the original

 ## Getting Started
 Install Packages